mirjak/draft-kuehlewind-updates-tag/draft-kuehlewind-update-tag.md

 # Introduction

-In metadata of an RFC can include a tag called "Updates" which can be used to link a new RFC to an existing RFC.
+The metadata of an RFC can include a tag called "Updates" which can be used to link a new RFC to an existing RFC.
 On publication of such an RFC, the existing RFC will include an additional metadata tag called "Updated by" which provides a link to the new RFC.
-However, this tag pair is not well-defined and therefore it is currently used for multiple different cases, which leads to confusion about the actual meaning of this tag and inconsistency in its use.
+However, this tag pair is not well-defined and therefore it is currently used for multiple different purposes, which leads to confusion about the actual meaning of this tag and inconsistency in its use.

-The "Updates/Updates by" tag pair is currently used by different groups and different areas in which apply different meanings to it and also different assumption about any obligations for implementors.
+The "Updates/Updates by" tag pair is currently used by different working groups and different areas, which tend to apply different meanings to it.
+They also differ greatly about the obligations on the implementors of the Updated RFC.
 While updating an RFC never makes the updated RFC invalid, updates can contain bug fixes or critical changes.
-Some groups apply the update tag only to these kind of changes with the expectation that new implementors are also obligated to implement this new RFC.
-However, the update tag is not defined in any such binding way while it of course in some cases would be desirable to add at "mandatory-to-implement" indication to an exiting RFC.
+Some groups apply the update tag only to these kind of changes with the expectation that new implementors are also obliged to implement this new RFC.
+Some other groups use the update tag to define optional extensions or use of extension points in the current protocol.
+This disconnect leads to a situation where it is desirable to add at "mandatory-to-implement" indication to an existing RFC.

 Groups or individuals that apply such restrictive conditions to the updates tag, consequently usually don't use the update tag for any extensions or addition to a protocol.
-However, as there is no other way in the current metadata scheme to link a new RFC to an existing RFC, not using the updates tag, makes it harder to find these new RFCs.
+However, as there is no other way in the current metadata scheme to link a new RFC to an existing RFC, not using the updates tag makes it harder to find these new RFCs.
 While new implementors might well benefit from some extensions or additions, they might not be aware of them and ether not use them or, in the worst case, implement a proprietary mechanism instead.

 Currently the Updates/Updated by tag pair mainly provides a way to link two documents.
-While the cases mentioned above clearly benefit from such a linkage which the expectation that reads of one RFC as least look or also read the other RFC, there are more cases where such a linkage could be useful to generate awareness but without any implication on the importance of the linked document.
-As assumptions about the use of the updates tag are not clear, often it is not used in such cases.
+The cases mentioned above clearly benefit from such a linkage which the expectation that readers of one RFC as least look or also read the other RFC.
+Additionally, there are more cases where such a linkage could be useful to improve awareness of some newer related technology without providing any indication on the importance of the linked document.
+As the conditions for the use of the updates tag are not clear, often it is not used in such cases.

 This document recommends the discontinuation of the use of the Updates/Updated by tag pair, and instead proposes three new tag pairs that have well-defined